National Wear Red Day Toolkit

 To raise awareness among local women that heart disease is their #1 health threat, (insert organization name) will host (insert event name) on February (insert day)—National Wear Red Day—to help spread the message that "Heart Disease Doesn't Care What You Wear, It's the #1 Killer of Women.®" At the event, (insert one or two lines with more details about your event/activity, if needed).

-(Insert organization name) activities are in partnership with The Heart Truth®, a national awareness-to-action campaign warning women about their risk of heart disease.
-The campaign is sponsored by the National Heart, Lung, and Blood Institute (NHLBI), part of the National Institutes of Health (NIH), U.S. Department of Health and Human Services (HHS), and other partner organizations
+(Insert organization name) activities are in partnership with The Heart Truth®, a national awareness-to-action program warning women about their risk of heart disease.
+The program is sponsored by the National Heart, Lung, and Blood Institute (NHLBI), part of the National Institutes of Health (NIH), U.S. Department of Health and Human Services (HHS), and other partner organizations

 (Insert any local dignitaries, celebrities or prominent figures)